defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 Ready for review.
 Fact check what we have and describe what is missing.
 </p>

-Every technology and service that handles Defence data needs to be Secure by Design.
+Every technology and service that handles Defence data needs to be secure.
 This includes projects delivered by suppliers.

 ## All new technologies and services